Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 • Is there a new audience segment to work towards that you haven’t marketed to before?

 When it comes to target marketing, there is always room to grow.
-As you create and execute more crowdfunding campaigns, you might discover new audiences you have not catered to before.
-Keep your eyes on your reports so you can identify and market to these segments in the future.
+As you create and execute more crowdfunding campaigns, you might discover new audiences you have not catered to.
+Keep your eyes on your reports to identify and market to these segments in the future.

-You will discover new audience segments as and when you grow, experiment and execute a number of nonprofit crowdfunding campaigns.
+You will discover new audience segments as you grow, experiment, and execute many nonprofit crowdfunding campaigns.

-3. Choose the right platform for your crowdfunding campaign
+3. Choose the right platform for your crowdfunding for nonprofits campaign

 Many platforms help you begin and boost your fundraising campaign.
 From Kickstarter to Causes to Crowdrise – different platforms offer different benefits to your nonprofit crowdfunding campaign.

 Compare their prices, figure out the platform with the best ROI, and you are good to go.
-We’ve given some great recommendations that you can look into at the end.
+We’ve given some great recommendations that you can look into.

 Storytelling is an interactive bonding experience.
-When you share a story around your cause that is compelling, people are inclined to get involved.
+People are inclined to get involved when you share a compelling story about your cause.
 In the nonprofit world, stories are the best ways to bond with your donors and supporters.

-Storytelling for crowdfunding needs to tell people that they are making a real, intangible difference by donating or following through with your call-to-action.
+Storytelling for crowdfunding platform needs to tell people they are making a real time, intangible difference by donating or following through with your call-to-action.
 In other words, you are letting your supporters know that they are a part of your story, and the saviors in it 🙂

 5. Donor relationship nurturing

-When beginning your nonprofit crowdfunding journey, a great step is to stay in constant touch with your previous donors and nurture your relationship with donors of the current campaign.
+When beginning your nonprofit crowdfunding journey, a significant step is to stay in constant touch with your previous donors and nurture your relationship with donors of the current campaign.

 Nurturing your relationship with donors will ensure you set them up for recurring donations and ensure that they spread the word among their peers.